michaelbraly/elkresources/readme.md

 <https://www.compose.io/elasticsearch/>

+An IBM Company.
 Instantly add a hosted and fully-managed search engine to your application.
+Starting at only $45.00/mo.

 ### DigitalOcean